 Cases involving individuals detained in ICE custody or pending imminent removal will be prioritized, and response times for resolution will vary.

-Please include in an IRC process request the individual’s A-number, other identifying information, a telephone number, and a valid email.
+Please include in an ICR process request the individual’s A-number, other identifying information, a telephone number, and a valid email.

 In order to provide information to someone other than the subject of the request, ICE requires a complete Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, or ICE Form I-60-001, Privacy Waiver Authorizing Disclosure to a Third Party.